braun-steven/typst-phd-thesis-template/README.md

 - `pages.typ` and `pages/*.typ`: front/back matter (abstracts, acknowledgments, notation, acronyms,
   publication list).
 - `paper/`: PDFs of accepted/published papers that get merged for the cumulative build.
-- `bibliography.bib` with `csl/` styles for citations; `res/` for figures.
+- `bibliography.bib` for references.
-- `compile.sh`: Since typst does not support splicing other PDF pages into the output PDF, we need additional script that takes the typst generated PDF and inserts the papers in `papers/` into the final PDF at the correct positions.
+- `compile.sh`: Since typst does not support splicing other PDF pages into the output PDF, we need an additional script that takes the typst generated PDF and inserts the papers in `paper/` into the final PDF at the correct positions.

 ## Getting started